 - And, tips to overcome and prevent mental fatigue

 So read on…….

 Mental fatigue or mental exhaustion occurs when your brain goes into overdrive after being exposed to stress and anxiety for a prolonged period of time.
-As a result, a person may feel physically and mentally exhausted, lethargic and unproductive.
+As a result, a person may feel physically and mentally tired, lethargic and unproductive.
 It is more common in people working in stressful environments and is increasingly being reported among teenagers and students.
 Luckily, mental exhaustion is usually not harmful and can be easily identified, prevented and treated.